Sytm/Skedule/README.md

 # Skedule
+Please note this is a fork from the original [Skedule](https://github.com/okkero/Skedule).
+All instructions in this ReadMe are update with new repositories and artifacts.

+The objetives of this fork is:
+* Using Gradle as a build system instead of Maven.
+* Keeping up to date with newer Kotlin versions.
+* Having a faster pull request adoption.
+* Maintaining a repository with `sources` and `javadoc` jars.

-A small coroutine library for the BukkitScheduler for Bukkit/Spigot plugin developers using Kotlin
+Skedule is a small coroutine library for the BukkitScheduler for Bukkit/Spigot plugin developers using Kotlin

 Tired of designing complex BukkitRunnables to meet your needs?
 Do you find yourself in [Callback Hell](http://callbackhell.com/) a tad too often?
 Fret no more, for with Kotlin's coroutines and this nifty little utility, you will be scheduling tasks like never before!